serain/serain.github.io/_posts/2019-01-09-kubelet-from-anonymous-to-cluster-admin.markdown

 For this scenario, we will assume that administrative authentication to the `kube-apiserver` is properly secured using mutual TLS authentication.
 Due to a lack of network segregation in the setup, the `kubelet` APIs on the worker nodes are accessible to an attacker over the network.

-The `kubelet` service usually runs on port 10250/TCP on worker nodes.
+The `kubelet` service usually runs on port 10250/TCP.

 ## Default kubelet Authentication